Avogadoria de Comùn

 The Avogadori could supervise the Camerlenghi's accounts, prosecute violations of naval laws reported by crew members, investigate allegations of corruption moves with the courts' judges or negligence of the officials, be present in the Council of Forty's legal action in all identified cases in which were at stake the interests of the municipality, that is, ultimately, the government of the oligarchy as a whole.
 Since 1400 the Doge himself could be taken to court for legal proceedings.

-The main task of the Avogadori was the protection of constitutional legality, watching carefully the strict compliance of laws by councils and the various organs of the Venetian state and the power to suspend the unconstitutional measures.
+The main task of the Avogadori was the protection of constitutional legality, watching carefully the strict compliance with the laws by councils and the various organs of the Venetian state and the power to suspend the unconstitutional measures.
 They themselves could be prosecuted for negligence in doing their jobs, being mentioned in front of the Supreme Court of the Forty.